andrevdm/sbin/README.md

-sbin
+vbin
 ====

-SBin - run .NET applications from a virtual provider such as MongoDB / SQL
+VBin - run .NET applications from a virtual provider such as MongoDB / SQL

-Available on NuGet as Avdm.Deploy.Sbin
+Available on NuGet as VBin